Close Menu

 Introduction to The Theory of Moral Sentiments

 This was Adam Smith’s first major published work.
-It appeared in 1759 and was based on his lectures given at Glasgow University since his appointment as Professor of Moral Philosophy in 1752.
+It appeared in 1759, based on lectures he gave at Glasgow University following his appointment as Professor of Moral Philosophy in 1752.

 Smith argues that morality is not driven by some innate moral sense, as was claimed by his old teacher Francis Hutchison, but by humanity’s natural sociability – the need for approval from our peers.
 We behave to one another in ways that allow us to get along together, but this does not stem from a rational calculation to gain personal advantage.
 Instead, our responses are driven by our emotions, the principal of which is our capacity for empathy.